melissaosullivan/rn-activity-destroy-state-lost-repro/README.md

    ```
    adb shell am start -n com.reproducerapp/.RedirectActivity -d "redirect://crash"
    ```
+6. Tap "Return Result" in the activity
-6. Check logcat for missing "RESULT" and "Completed" logs
+7. Check logcat for missing "RESULT" and "Completed" logs

 ### Expected Behavior
 When returning to the app after it's been killed, the callback should work and you should see "RESULT" and "Completed" in the logs.